New Chainsaw Won't Start

 - Next I’ll check air filter, I know the saw is new and so the filter is like new, so I’ll just want to see that the filter is in place and nothing is blocking the airway.
 Removing all modern saw air filters won’t require any tools.

 - Lastly I’ll check the gas.
-In the majority of cases, the fuelling system is the cause of small engine no starts.
+In the majority of cases, the fueling system is the cause of small engine no starts.

-Your saw is new so we know the carburettor is clean right?
+Your saw is new so we know the carburetor is clean right?
 But what if the gas you used was old or contaminated, is that possible?

 Gas from last season is stale, regular gas older than one month is stale and can cause all sorts of problems, no starts, poor running, lack of power, stalling, bogging down etc.